JOURNALISM MINOR CURRICULUM

 Applicants to the NBCU Academy Fellows Program must be undergraduate students who are interested in pursuing careers as journalists and who are committed to diversity, equity, and inclusion in the news media.

 We welcome applications from students in all CCNY schools and divisions.
-Students must be enrolled full- time at CCNY during the 2022-2023 school year, have at least 48 credits by the beginning of Fall 2023, have at least a 2.8 GPA at the time that they apply, and plan to graduate in May 2023 or later.
-Applicants must be available to participate in two required classes during the 2022-2023 school year (one each semester), public events that are associated with this program, and full-time journalism/media internships in Summer 2023.
+Students must be enrolled full- time at CCNY during the 2023 school year, have at least 48 credits by the beginning of Fall 2023, have at least a 2.8 GPA at the time that they apply, and plan to graduate in May 2024 or later.
+Applicants must be available to participate in two required classes during the 2023-2024 school year (one each semester), public events that are associated with this program, and full-time journalism/media internships during the summer.

 APPLICATIONS AND DEADLINES